houseleo/Dynamic-Filter-CNN/README.md

 ## Authors

-This repository is the work of Pan Guanghua from Shanghai Jiaotong University and Prince Wang from the University of California-Berkeley.
+This repository is the work of Guanghua Pan from Shanghai Jiaotong University and Prince Wang from the University of California-Berkeley.
 It is a research project under the Brain-Inspired Application Technology Center(BATC) at Shanghai Jiaotong University.

 Further information about BATC, please visit: http://bat.sjtu.edu.cn/

-Further information about the model please contact [Prince Wang](https://www.linkedin.com/in/prince-wang-19511717a/)
+Further information about the model please contact [Prince Wang](https://www.linkedin.com/in/prince-wang-19511717a/) and [Guanghua](https://github.com/SteveJokes/)

 ## Overview